Margarita-Simeonova/Conditional-Statements/README.md

 The input consists of four lines:

  1. Peter's budget - a real
- 2. The number of video cards - an integer1
+ 2. The number of video cards - an integer
  4. The number of processors - an integer
  5. The number of RAM memory - an integer